Better Late Than Never: Formulating and Benchmarking Recommendation Editing: Experimental Setting

-\textbf{Replay-based Approaches:} \textbf{RSR} (Random Sampling with a Reservoir)~\cite{vitter1985random} and \textbf{SPMF} (Stream-centered Probabilistic Matrix Factorization model)~\cite{wang2018streaming}.
-This category method balances the efficiency and effectiveness of model editing by sampling a small number of training examples.
-The model is edited by fine-tuning based on both the sampled data and the explicit editing data.
-RSR adopts random sampling, while SPMF uses the original model's prediction scores on training samples to perform weighted sampling.RSR selects $N$ sets of positive feedback at random from historical training data.
+\textbf{RSR} and \textbf{SPMF}: RSR selects $N$ sets of positive feedback at random from historical training data.
 Conversely, SPMF calculates weights based on the output scores of the original model on the training data and performs weighted sampling to select $N$ sets of positive and negative feedback.
 Editing is then conducted using the BCE loss.

-\textbf{Optimization-based Approaches: SML} (Sequential Meta-Learning) \cite{zhang2020retrain}.
-SML edits the model by training a Transfer module to generate the new parameters after model editing.
-Due to the constraints of our task, we cannot train SML on sequential data as originally designed for SML.
-Instead, we simulate editing data by randomly sampling the recommendation results of the original model multiple times.
-This simulated data is then used to train the Transfer module for the editing process.
-The original SML combines the parameters of the original model with those trained on incremental data as inputs for the parameter transformer.
+\textbf{SML}: The original SML combines the parameters of the original model with those trained on incremental data as inputs for the parameter transformer.
 However, in our task, due to the small number of explicit edit pairs, which only contain negative feedback, it is impractical to train a reasonable recommendation model.
 Therefore, we modify the parameters trained on incremental data to be those obtained from fine-tuning the original model on explicit edit pairs for one round.

-\textbf{CF with Negative Feedback: SiReN} (Sign-aware Recommender system based on GNN models)~\cite{seo2022siren} and \textbf{SiGRec} (Signed Graph Neural Network Recommendation model)~\cite{huang2023negative}.
-These methods handle both positive and negative feedback during collaborative filtering model training.
-In this paper, we adopt these approaches to handle negative feedback for model editing purposes.SiReN requires an additional MLP module to process negative feedback.
+\textbf{SiReN} : SiReN requires an additional MLP module to process negative feedback.
 After obtaining the negative feedback embeddings, they are merged with the positive feedback embeddings using an attention mechanism.
-The MLP module and attention parameters are pre-trained by simulating real negative feedback through random sampling of negative feedback instances.SiGRec aggregates negative embeddings through message passing on a negative graph, which are then concatenated with the user and item embeddings obtained from the original collaborative filtering model.
+The MLP module and attention parameters are pre-trained by simulating real negative feedback through random sampling of negative feedback instances.

+\textbf{SiGRec}: SiGRec aggregates negative embeddings through messages passing on a negative graph, which are then concatenated with the user and item embeddings obtained from the original collaborative filtering model.
 This process results in new user and item embeddings.
-SiGRec uses the Sign Cosine loss function proposed in the original paper for editing.
+SiGRec uses the Sign Cosine loss function proposed in the original paper for editing